 Same questions: How long do you think it would be before you noticed?
 What difference would it make to your life?
 To your life together as a church?
 Would you miss it?

-If what he says is true, something is out of balance.
+I agree with Chester’s “hunch” that “many Christians could skip Communion without missing very much, and perhaps without even noticing for some time.”
+Something is out of balance.
 The table has been moved, at least in our hearts, to the side of the sanctuary.

 Not a Mere Symbol